NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 ## Step 1: Creating an Extension

 Omniverse is made up of all kinds of extensions that were created by developers.
-In this section we will show you how to create an extension and show how the code gets reflected back into Omniverse.
+In this section we will show how to create an extension and show how the code gets reflected back into Omniverse.

 <br>